WPEI: History

 Up until April 1, 2009, WEEI's programming was also heard on sister station WGEI (95.5 FM), and the stations were known as WEEI on the 95's.
-As of April 2009, WGEI is now simulcasting AM sister station WLOB, as WLOB-FM; that station eventually returned to simulcasting with WPEI in August 2011, and is now WPPI.
+(WGEI, the former WJJB-FM, had initially planned to use the WTEI call sign, and for a week in September 2008 used the WUEI call letters.)
+As of April 2009, WGEI was simulcasting AM sister station WLOB, as WLOB-FM; that station eventually returned to simulcasting with WPEI in August 2011, and is now WPPI.

 Programming

 WPEI does not carry Boston College football.
 It does carry Boston Celtics basketball, as well as Boston Red Sox baseball in tandem with The Big JAB.
 WPEI carries ESPN Radio when not airing WEEI; it had previously carried Fox Sports Radio (now on The Big JAB) and Sporting News Radio (simulcast from The Big JAB, before WZAN dropped the FSR affiliation).
 WPEI has been the flagship station of the Portland Sea Dogs since 2012, taking over for WBAE/WVAE that year.